Grigore Vasiliu Birlic: Top of the career

 His big breakthrough was with Iancovescu's play Împăratul ("The Emperor") by Luigi Bonelli.
 Alongside him were Mania Antonova and N.N.
 Matei.
 Following this success, he played the main character in Tudor Mușatescu's adaptation of the play Birlic by Franz Arnold and Ernst Bach.
 The play was another success for the actor who became known as Grigore Vasiliu-Birlic due to the character he interpreted for a long time with great success.

-Although he was appointed director of the theater group Colorado, communist laws banned private theater groups and he was fired.
+Although he was appointed director of the theatre group Colorado, communist laws banned private theatre groups and he was fired.
 He returned to the National Theatre of Bucharest where the repertory was set by the Propaganda Department of the Romanian Communist Party.

 His comeback was in 1953's Sică Alexandrescu's adaptation of Ion Luca Caragiale's play, O scrisoare pierdută ("A Lost Letter"), in which he initially portrayed Dandanache and then Brânzovenescu.
 Radu Beligan praised the play and described Birlic as "[a] genius of comedy, of the Romanian humor".

 In 1956, Alexandrescu, Birlic, Alexandru Giugaru and George Calboreanu performed the play Bădăranii ("The Boors") by Carlo Goldoni at the Goldoni Festival in Venice.
 A storm erupted while the actors were on stage, yet the guests remained in the garden of Palazzo Grassi, entranced by Birlic's interpretation of Caciani.